Alexis-Marion/Sequential-trait-evolution-sharks/README.md

 	- [3.3 Testing multiple binary traits](#33-Testing-multiple-binary-traits)
 - [Reference](#Reference)

-<p align="justify"> This repository's purpose is to give a means of replicability to the article "A dense time-calibrated phylogeny of sharks provides insights into the role of traits on their deep-time diversification" but can be generalized to other similar data as the scripts are not specific.
+<p align="justify"> This repository's purpose is to give a means of replicability to the article "Phylogenetic conservatism and complex pattern of trait evolution in sharks" but can be generalized to other similar data as the scripts are not specific.
 All of the presented scripts are written in R language (R Core Team, 2022).
 If you are planning to use any of these scripts, please cite "Marion et al., 2024". </p>

 ## Overview

-<p align="justify"> To analyze the role of traits in shark diversification, we had to conduct several trait-related diversification models.
-Those models can be cumbersome and can account mostly for only a multi-state trait: testing several traits at once can be impossible.
-As such, post-phylogeny analysis for diversification purposes is divided into three steps :

-**1**: Merging trait data into a single trait-association dataset

-**2**: Run the actual diversification analysis
+<p align="justify"> This repository contains scripts and markdown for performing the following comparative analyses:

+**1**: Testing for phylogenetic signal

+**2**: Modeling trait evolution

-**3**: Conducting sensitivity analysis
+**3**: Conducting diversification analyses

 <p align="justify"> Example data used for our article are available at "figshare.com".</p>

-## 1 Creating trait-association data
+## 1 Testing for phylogenetic signal

-`package requirement (mclust, Rtsne, ggplot2, reshape2, dplyr, dendextend, cluster, fpc, FactoMineR, factoextra )`
+`package requirement (mclust, geiger, stringr)`

-`used script (Multitrait_analysis.r)`
+`used script (Pagel's-Lambda.r)`

 <p align="justify"> Today's models are not able to account for multiple traits and hence, testing for their effect on diversification may need a workaround.
 To do so and using statistical tools, we have created composite data summarizing all traits presented in the article with the first dedicated script called: "Multitrait_analysis.r".</p>

-The following script and explanation are inspired by the excellent  ["Hierarchical Clustering on Categorical Data in R"](https://towardsdatascience.com/hierarchical-clustering-on-categorical-data-in-r-a27e578f2995), written by Anastasia Reusova.

 ### 1.1 Prerequisite

-#### 1.1.1 Discretization

 <p align="justify"> The first, and optional, step is to discretize continuous data.
 If you are using traits, you will probably handle continuous data, and as such, you need to discretize them.
 In this script, we use a Gaussian mixture model with the mclust function of the mclust package.
 This package selects automatically the most likely number of groups. </p>